HEALTH AND SAFETY

-All study abroad participants are required to have health insurance coverage for the duration they are outside the United States, whether through a parent/guardian plan or by purchasing a health plan for the study abroad term.
+All study abroad participants are required to have international health insurance coverage for the duration they are outside the U.S. by purchasing a health plan through GSU for the study abroad term.
 OIS encourages students and their families to review the following information on health and safety.

-Traveling abroad can be a wonderful experience; however, students must take certain precautions to ensure their own safety while participating on a study abroad program.
+Traveling abroad can be a wonderful experience.
+However, students must take certain precautions to ensure their own safety while participating in a study abroad program.
 The links below provide excellent advice on precautions:

-The Office of International Services urges you to read all of these materials carefully and to begin using the Department of State website now--before you leave the U.S--so that you are completely familiar with it and able to use it regularly while abroad to check updates on safety conditions and travel advisories for the country in which you are studying or traveling, as well as for those countries to which you are planning to travel.
+The Office of International Services urges you to read all of these materials carefully and to begin using the Department of State website now - before you leave the U.S. - so that you are completely familiar with it and able to use it regularly while abroad.
+Use it to check updates on safety conditions and travel advisories for the country in which you are studying or traveling, as well as for those countries to which you are planning to travel.

 We also recommend that you register with the nearest U.S. Embassy or Consulate when you arrive abroad.
 This should be done for each group studying/traveling abroad, unless the U.S. Embassy or Consulate indicates otherwise.
-You should also make sure that you have the U.S. Embassy or Consulate telephone number, together with other emergency telephone numbers, while you are traveling.
+You should also make sure that you have the U.S. Embassy or Consulate telephone number and address, together with other emergency telephone numbers, while you are traveling.